HYF-Class21/agile-development-group4-loruki-rebuild/planning/development-strategy.md

 > As a user I need introduction of the service, it should be straight to the
 > point and will have a demo-form(DF) for user to request.

+This user story is developed on branch `introduction`.
+This branch is merged to `master` branch after completion.

 - [ ] There should be clear and short information to understand the service of the site and a demo-form(DF) to show the client.

 ### ITS HTML

-- [ ] Text paragraph, with a read more button to provide more infomation.
+- [ ] Text paragraph, with a read more button to provide more information.

 ### ITS CSS